SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (B) of the distribution of the finished product.

 (f) Testing.
-Microbiological and chemical examination of in‑line and finished product samples should be conducted with sufficient frequency to assure that processing steps and sanitary procedures are adequate.
+Microbiological and chemical examination of in‑line and finished product samples shall be conducted with sufficient frequency to assure that processing steps and sanitary procedures are adequate.

 SECTION .0600 ‑ PROCESSING OF EGGS